Traditionally Modern Food

 What kind of pori should I use for pori Urundai?

 Puffed rice is a common ingredient that is present in many Indian households.
-The regular puffed rice is made of rice or is widely used for Kara pori, mixture, pori upma, bhel pori, etc. We can’t use the regular puffed rice for pori urundai.
+The regular puffed rice is made of rice or is widely used for Kara pori, mixture, pori upma, bhel pori, etc. We can't use the regular puffed rice for urundai.

-For Pori urundai, we should use Aval pori (not regular Puffed rice).
+For urundai, we should use Aval pori (not regular Puffed rice).
 It is widely available in India.
 In the US it is available in few Indian stores.

-Nel pori can also be used for pori urundai but nel pori has to be cleaned well to remove the husk.
+Nel pori can also be used for urundai but nel pori has to be cleaned well to remove the husk.

 Key tips for pori